8 tips for getting the best HELOC rates in 2020

 Home Equity blog tag

-A home equity line of credit (HELOC) provides homeowners with an unsecured line of credit that they can draw on up to the amount approved by the lender.
+A home equity line of credit (HELOC) provides homeowners with a line of credit that they can draw on up to the amount approved by the lending bank.
 In that respect, a HELOC is similar to a conventional credit card.
 The amount of the loan is based on the equity in your home and your credit history.
 Interest rates are certainly important in determining the best HELOC for your particular situation, but you should consider many other factors as well.

 1. Learn about HELOCs

-A HELOC doesn't typically provide cash up front, although Figure’s Home Equity Line does provide the entire loan amount as a lump sum.
-Figure’s HELOC also allows borrowers to continue drawing on the line of credit as they pay off the borrowed amount*.
+A HELOC doesn't typically provide cash up front.
+Figure’s Home Equity Line does provide the entire loan amount as a lump sum with a fixed rate1navigates to numbered disclaimer.

 The repayment period begins after the draw period ends, at which point the borrower must begin making monthly payments on both the principal borrowed and the interest on that principal.
 Lenders' terms vary greatly in this regard, so it's important to know exactly how they define the draw and repayment periods.